OpenST/platform-api/README.md

 Copy the 'Setup Simple Token response' from the script response above and save somewhere offline.

 * Use Simple token Owner Private Key obtained from previous step, to run following command [only for dev-environment].
+Granter address gets ETH and OST in this step.
 ```bash
   source set_env_vars.sh
   node executables/setup/origin/onlyForDevEnv.js --stOwnerPrivateKey '0xabc...'